What Do You Need to Get Started?

 (1) CAMS Affiliated Club Membership

-Joining BORMSA is easy – fill in the membership form (link on the Home Page) and email to Secretary@bormsa.asn.au or mail to PO Box 5334, Canning Vale South, WA 6155.
-Payment can be made by cash, cheque/money order or EFT and full, junior and family membership categories are available.
+Joining BORMSA is easy – fill in the membership form (link on the Home Page) on google forms.
+Payment can be made by EFT or credit card and full, junior and family membership categories are available.

 (2) CAMS Competition Licence

-To enter a khanacross or junior motorkhana event or participate in one of our Driver Development days you need to hold a CAMS Competition licence (minimum 2NS/2NSJ Non-Speed).
+To enter a khanacross or junior motorkhana event you need to hold a CAMS Competition licence (minimum 2NS/2NSJ Non-Speed).
+To enter an autocross event, you need to hold a minimum Level 2 Speed Licence (2S or 2SJ).
+For non-timed Driver Development days for first timers, you can apply for a Level 1 licence.
 Refer www.cams.com.au for further information or contact the club.

 You do not need a Driver’s Licence to compete in events.